 Actions in Maryland, Virginia and the Potomac River

 - Working to improve harvest accountability within each jurisdiction.

 - Using existing reports and ongoing studies to continue discussion of the recreational blue crab harvest and its impact on the fishery.

 - Continuing to support the existing process through which the Chesapeake Bay Stock Assessment Committee (CBSAC) analyzes Bay-wide Blue Crab Winter Dredge Survey results and provides scientific and management advice through annual blue crab advisory reports.

-- Completing the research, modeling and analyses that are needed for the next stock assessment.
+- Conduct research, modeling and analyses that will inform the next stock assessment.

 Logic & Action Plan

 Chesapeake Bay Program partners have committed to taking a series of specific actions to support the management approaches guiding this outcome.
 These actions directly address the factors that could impact our progress.
 More information about performance targets and participating partners can be found in the complete Logic & Action Plan (PDF).